aldettinger/camel-quarkus-troubleshooting/README.md

  + It compares mean throughput against a list of camel-quarkus versions
  + It supports released versions, release candidate and SNAPSHOT versions

 During the camel-quarkus 2.10.0 staging release, the tool detects a -10% mean throughput performance drop in native mode compared to camel-quarkus 2.9.0.
-Note that the scenario tested at this experimental stage was different than now, still it's a good story to help with troubleshooting.
+The issue does not happen in main scenario.
+Highly likely, few users could be impacted, still it's a good story to experiment performance troubleshooting.

 ![Quarkus Start](images/native-perf-regression-with-quarkus-2.10.0.CR1.png)